This website uses cookies to ensure you get the best experience on our website. Learn more

 Always check the maximum cost of the trip covered by your policy: if you only insure a proportion of your trip, then any insurer is likely to refuse to pay out more than the equivalent proportion of any claim.

-If you are resident in the UK and the maximum trip cost covered by your own insurance is lower than the cost of your whole trip, then you may wish to investigate the add-on insurance provided by companies like Top up my cancellation cover.
-Although we don’t have any direct experience of this company, we were made aware of it by an experienced insurance broker.
+If you are resident in the UK and the maximum trip cost covered by your own insurance is lower than the cost of your whole trip, then you will need to consider add-on “top-up” insurance provided by companies like Top up my cancellation cover.
+Although we don’t have direct experience of this company, it was recommended to us by an experienced insurance broker.

 Finding the right travel insurance for you